Embassy Row is located just outside of the original city plan drawn up by Pierre L’Enfant.

 Where: Meet your guide at the fountain in the center of Dupont Circle.
 Look for your tour guide in orange.

-The tour ends at Dupont Circle North Metro (map) at 19th and Q St NW.
+The tour ends near Dupont Circle North Metro (map) at 19th and Q St NW.

 Purchase a guaranteed parking spot in advance near the tour’s starting point with SpotHero.
 To reserve your parking spot, visit the Dupont Circle SpotHero Parking Page and book a spot with rates up to 50% off drive-up.